 Steps:

-1. Log into your preferred cloud service (Google Drive, OneDrive, Dropbox).
+1. Log into your preferred cloud service, like Google Drive, OneDrive, or Dropbox.

 Pros: Accessible anywhere, safe from physical damage.